-When a licensee decides to seek a mandate for a capital raising transaction, a pitch is prepared.
+- RG 264.87 When a licensee decides to seek a mandate for a capital raising transaction, a pitch is prepared.
 Pitches can occur in a number of forms, including a formal presentation in response to a request for proposal (RFP), an unsolicited presentation or meeting with the company, the provision of a mandate letter (with or without a presentation) or a phone call.
 We refer to this stage of the transaction as 'pitching'.

-Where a research analyst provides input to corporate advisory in preparing for a pitch there is a risk to the objectivity and independence of research.
-This can occur if corporate advisory:
+The pitching stage commences once the licensee has decided to pitch for the transaction or seven days before a pitch presentation to the issuing company, whichever is earlier. - RG 264.88 Where a research analyst provides input to corporate advisory in preparing for a pitch there is a risk to the objectivity and independence of research.
+This can occur if corporate advisory: - (a) seeks to influence research analysts to commit to or produce research that is favourable to the issuing company;

-- (a) seeks to influence research analysts to commit to or produce research that is favourable to the issuing company; - (b) represents to an issuing company that their research analyst endorses valuation information contained in a pitch document or seeks information on the research analyst's likely approach to valuation and advises the issuing company that the corporate advisory value reflects the research analyst's model or views.
+(b) represents to an issuing company that their research analyst endorses valuation information contained in a pitch document or advises the issuing company that the corporate advisory value reflects the research analyst's model or views.